- Home

 How to incorporate strength training, aerobic activity, and stretching into your exercise routine

 According to experts, the best type of exercise involves a mix of aerobic activity, strength training, and stretching.
-And luckily, it’s easy to merge all three.
+And, luckily, it’s easy to merge all three.
 For example, walking briskly to work, doing a short session of strength training, and stretching afterwards, ticks all three boxes.

 Aerobic activity can often be incorporated into your everyday life without much effort – for example, dog walking, hiking, cycling, swimming, and dancing (even in your living room!) all count as aerobic activity.
-The key is to keep a regular routine – and, as always, to have fun.
+The key is to keep a routine – and, as always, to have fun.

 Check out our articles, 5 steps to staying fit from home and 17 creative ways to increase your daily step count, for more inspiration and ideas.